To Learn More about Public Banking:

 This page is definitely still under construction.
 In the meantime, we recommend these resources to learn more about public banking.
 Also check our Facebook page, which lists many updates about public banking efforts throughout the country as well as articles which talk about what public banking is.

 Excellent interview with Trinity Tran and Phoenix Goodman, co-founders of the effective and well-organized Public Bank LA (00:36:00)

-While not specifically about public banking, this video demonstrates the social and financial reasons for divesting from fossil fuels.
-Public banking helps enable large institutions such as cities to divest from fossil fuels and other socially irresponsible investments.
+While not specifically about public banking, this video demonstrates the social and financial reasons for divesting from fossil fuels, which is one of the goals of public banking.
 One of Fossil Free California’s major campaigns is pressuring the California State Teachers Retirement System (CalSTRS) to divest.
 This video explains to teachers why they should demand that CalSTRS divest now—in order to protect their retirement AND the future of their students.
 (08:16)

 History of Bank of North Dakota (BND) (26:29)

 The U.S. currently only has one public bank, the Bank of North Dakota.
 But many other countries have public banks.
 Sparkassen is only one of several German public banks.

 "Thanks in large part to BND, community banks are much more numerous and robust in North Dakota than in other states.
 North Dakota has more banks and credit unions per capita than any other state.
 In fact, it has nearly six times as many local financial institutions per person as the country overall.
 While locally owned small and mid-sized banks and credit unions (those under $10 billion in assets) account for only 29 percent of deposits nationally (see this graph), in North Dakota they have a remarkable 83 percent of the market.